oxfordcontrol/COSMO.jl/README.md

 ## Features

-* __Versatile__: COSMO solves linear programs, quadratic programs, second-order cone programs and semidefinite programs
+* __Versatile__: COSMO solves linear programs, quadratic programs, second-order cone programs, semidefinite programs and exponential cone programs
 * __Quad SDPs__: Positive semidefinite programs with quadratic objective functions are natively supported
 * __Infeasibility detection__: Infeasible problems are detected without a homogeneous self-dual embedding of the problem
 * __JuMP support__: COSMO supports MathOptInterface and JuMP `v0.19`, which allows you to describe your problem in JuMP